towersvault/shinpokered/README.md

 - Fixed amazing man glitch when triggered by a hidden object
 - Fixed holding left to force past the cycling road guards
 - Fixed amazing man glitch in the route 16 gate
+- Tower ghosts no longer display a gender or caught symbol

 #Bugfixes: